Challenging labels. Championing people.

 Get everyone talking

-With managers coached and prepped to lead conversations with their teams about DE&I, we premiered the video across the business – via the intranet, the Biffa Beat app, newsletters and supervisor briefings.
+After we’d prepped managers with some leadership communication coaching, and equipped them to lead conversations with their teams about DE&I, we premiered the video across the business – via the intranet, the Biffa Beat app, newsletters and supervisor briefings.
 Employees could then sign up for follow-up courses if they wished.

 IMPACT